Mirucon/coldbox-share-buttons/README.md

 # Coldbox Share Buttons Add-on

-** THIS IS NOW PART OF [COLDBOX ADDON](https://wordpress.org/plugins/coldbox-addon/) PLUGIN'S FEATURES.
-Coldbox Share Buttons Add-on is no longer supported and updated.
-Please use the [COLDBOX ADDON](https://wordpress.org/plugins/coldbox-addon/) instead.**
+** THIS IS NOW PART OF THE [COLDBOX ADDON](https://wordpress.org/plugins/coldbox-addon/) PLUGIN'S FEATURES.
+COLDBOX SHARE BUTTONS ADD-ON IS NO LONGER SUPPORTED AND UPDATED.
+PLEASE USE THE [COLDBOX ADDON](https://wordpress.org/plugins/coldbox-addon/) INSTEAD.**

 Adding the share buttons on your website.
 It's meant for using with the Coldbox theme.